 Before issuing EV TLS/SSL certificates, the EV TLS/SSL certificates to be issued will be marked in every dNSName in the subjectAltName extension (i.e. the Applicant provides every FQDN contained in the certificate request).
-The RA officers will access to Domain Name System (DNS) to check the Certification Authority Authorization (CAA) DNS Resource Record based on RFC 6844 as amended by Errata 5065, and the certificates are only issued after passing the check.
-That is, if one FQDN's "issue" tag contains "pki.hinet.net", "tls.hinet.net" and so on CAA Issuer Domain Names, HiPKI EV TLS CA will issue the EV TLS/SSL certificate.
-In case of the property tag "iodef" is present in the CAA records, RA Officer will determine whether or not to issue EV TLS/SSL certificate after communicating with the Applicant.
+The RAOs will access to Domain Name System (DNS) to check the Certification Authority Authorization (CAA) DNS Resource Record based on RFC 6844 as amended by Errata 5065, and the certificates are only issued after passing the check.
+That is, if a FQDN's "issue" tag contains "pki.hinet.net" or "tls.hinet.net", HiPKI EV TLS CA will issue the EV TLS/SSL certificate of that FQDN.
+In case of the property tag "iodef" is present in the CAA records, RAOs will determine whether to issue EV TLS/SSL certificate after communicating with the Applicant.